 A Koi pond should also be at least 120 cm (4ft) deep to allow large fish to feed.
 Unlike goldfish, koi have their mouths facing downwards (they are bottom feeders) while we feed them by adding food to the surface.
 The fish need to keep their head high to take in food so hold themselves vertically in the water, if they don't have sufficient depth of water they will be unable to do this comfortably.

 You should be aware that Koi also produce a lot of waste which needs a complex drum filtration system to keep the water healthy.
 Unless you want to clean your filters every day these modern systems start at around €1000 for basic set up so not for the faint hearted.
-Koi have also been intensively inter bred over many years making them relatively delicate, they will need to be protected from temperature fluctuations and monitored closely for pests or disease.
+Koi have also been intensively inter bred over many years making them relatively delicate.
+They will need to be protected from temperature fluctuations and monitored closely for pests or disease.

 Obviously I don't want to put you off keeping koi as it looks like a wonderful hobby but from what I have learned you need to be prepared for what it entails.
 I think many people think koi are the only large ornamental fish for an outdoor pond without realising what other options there are.
 The point is Koi Carp are the top end of the fish scale (ha ha) and are more suitable for experienced fish keepers.
-There are many other very attractive yet much easier fish to maintain, especially in smaller ponds.
+There are many other very attractive yet much easier fish to maintain, especially in smaller outdoor ponds.

 Common Goldfish The common goldfish is one of the hardiest species of domesticated freshwater fish.
 Goldfish are found in a variety of colours ranging from red, yellow, orange, white, bronze or black.
 As they are well known as indoor fish they are easy to overlook but are an excellent choice for a small outdoor fish pond.
 Goldfish variants also have an advantage over koi as they don't dig out roots of aquatic plants allowing you to add lilies and other ornamental plants to your pond.
 Koi are the thugs of the water gardening world and will uproot and eat everything in the pond.

 As we've said goldfish will grow up to 10-12 inches in well filtered water and can live for decades.
 I feel sorry for indoor fish in traditional fish bowls as they tend to have a much shorter life due to less than ideal conditions.
 There is a belief that goldfish grow to the size of their tank but this only partially true.
 What governs fish size is the concentration of pheromones in the water (a larger volume of water will be more dilute) so the reason immature fish in a fishbowl stay small (and die young) is that their water is not in a healthy state.
 The same applies to comets, Shubunkins and any other domesticated fish.
+Something to keep in mind if you're ever trying to decide between tank or pond.

 By the way, the common myth about goldfish only having a 3 second memory is also untrue.
 Research has shown that their memories are effective over 3 months at least and that they can even be trained to swim through hoops and operate levers.
 One experiment showed that goldfish learn to push a lever for food but are also smart enough to stop using it if the food supply is stopped after only an hour.
 These guys are pretty smart!